TFMV/billion/README.md

 ## Project Structure

 - `main.go` - The main processing program that reads and analyzes the data
-- `generate_data.go` - A utility to generate test data of any size
+- `data/generate_data.go` - A utility to generate test data of any size
 - `data/` - Directory where the measurement data is stored

 ## Performance